drbergman/SMoReParS/TumorSpheroidABM/OxStudyFull/ODEFitting/data/README.txt

 SMFitToData_LMS.mat:
     Optimal parameters for SM using the LogisticModelSimplified on experimental data. rho0 is fixed at 0.

+SMFitToData_LMS_bounded.mat:
+    Optimal parameters for SM using the LogisticModelSimplified on experimental data. rho0 is fixed at 0.
+    The chemo-induced death rate at low dose is bounded above zero.

 SMFitToData_Fit_b.mat:
     Optimal parameters for SM on experimental data.